What Is a Construction Contract Agreement?

 - Be in writing.

 - Contain a description of the product or service being offered.

 - Be understood and clear between both parties.

 Contract Agreement Types

-Contract agreements vary or could have several modifications depending on the contract being executed.
-For example:
+Contract agreements vary or could have several modifications depending on the contract being executed: